dguzenko/newdocs/docs/zooport.md

 1. In the *Import from JSON* block use the "Search" option to choose the file from your pc and click on "Upload" button.
 **Note:** If files were exported as an archive, unarchive them first and then import each file separately.
 2. Set up the file details and click “Next”.
 3. Choose a type and match the data with the elements.
-When you ready, click the "Import" button to start.
+When you are ready, click the "Import" button to start.
 4. Be patient while ZOO port imports your application content.
 Progress bars help to track the progress.

 ***CSV  imports:*** Name, Alias, Author Alias, Created Date, Category, Tag.